ori88c/zero-backpressure-semaphore-typescript/README.md

 - No external runtime dependencies: Only development dependencies are used.
 - ES2020 Compatibility: The `tsconfig` target is set to ES2020, ensuring compatibility with ES2020 environments.
 - TypeScript support.

+## Modern API Design :rocket:

+Traditional semaphore APIs require explicit *acquire* and *release* steps, adding overhead and responsibility for the user.
+Additionally, they introduce the risk of deadlocking the application if one forgets to *release*, for example, due to a thrown exception.

+In contrast, `ZeroBackpressureSemaphore` manages job execution, abstracting away these details and reducing user responsibility.
+The *acquire* and *release* steps are handled implicitly by the execution methods, reminiscent of the RAII idiom in C++.

+Method names are chosen to clearly convey their functionality.

 ## Breaking Change in Version 3.0.0